zenhack/sandstorm-filesystem/README.md

 ## What

 This repo contains a work-in-progress schema that can be requested & offered via the powerbox, plus some example apps.
+See [this mailing list post][1] for more information.

 ## License